valohai/docs/source/howto/setup/gcp_private_worker.rst

 * Internal IP of the queue instance
 * (optional) Service Account you'd like to attach to the Valohai workers

-Send this information to your Valohai contact for them to finalize the installation on valohai.com.
+Share this information with your Valohai contact using the Vault credentials provided to you.

 .. seealso::